huggingface/dataset-viewer/services/api/README.md

 See https://huggingface.co/docs/datasets-server

-- /healthcheck: ensure the app is running
+- /healthcheck: Ensure the app is running
-- /valid: give the list of the valid datasets
+- /metrics: Return a list of metrics in the Prometheus format
-- /is-valid: tell if a dataset is valid
+- /webhook: Add, update or remove a dataset
-- /webhook: add, update or remove a dataset
+- /valid: Give the list of the [valid](https://huggingface.co/docs/datasets-server/valid) datasets
-- /splits: list the [splits](https://huggingface.co/docs/datasets/splits.html) names for a dataset
+- /is-valid: Tell if a dataset is [valid](https://huggingface.co/docs/datasets-server/valid)
-- /first-rows: extract the first [rows](https://huggingface.co/docs/datasets/splits.html) for a dataset split
+- /splits: List the [splits](https://huggingface.co/docs/datasets-server/splits) names for a dataset
-- /parquet: list the parquet files auto-converted for a dataset
+- /first-rows: Extract the [first rows](https://huggingface.co/docs/datasets-server/first_rows) for a dataset split
-- /metrics: return a list of metrics in the Prometheus format
+- /parquet: List the [parquet files](https://huggingface.co/docs/datasets-server/parquet) auto-converted for a dataset